How It Works

 • async_event.rs, blocking.rs, python_names.rs: support code used by the public pieces

 You do not need to understand every file before using the project.
-For a first pass, lib.rs, python_api.rs, and loop_core.rs are the most useful entry points.
+For a first pass, lib.rs, bindings/loop_api.rs, and engine/loop_core.rs are the most useful entry points.

 Runtime model